evhub/coconut/DOCS.md

 If the `--strict` (`-s` for short) flag is enabled, Coconut will perform additional checks on the code being compiled.
 It is recommended that you use the `--strict` flag if you are starting a new Coconut project, as it will help you write cleaner code.
 Specifically, the extra checks done by `--strict` are:

 - disabling deprecated features (making them entirely unavailable to code compiled with `--strict`),
-- warning about unused imports,
+- errors instead of warnings on unused imports (unless they have a `# NOQA` or `# noqa` comment),
-- warning when assigning to built-ins,
+- errors instead of warnings when overwriting built-ins (unless a backslash is used to escape the built-in name),
 - warning on missing `__init__.coco` files when compiling in `--package` mode,
 - throwing errors on various style problems (see list below).